katerina-tziala/api-image-processing/README.md

 ## Code Quality and Testing

+The commands to check the code quality and test the api must be run in the project directory.

+### Code Quality

 The preferred settings (coding style) of the app can be fount in the .prettierrc and .eslintrc files.

-To check the code consistensy to the chosen coding style run in the project directory `npm run prettier-check`.
+To check the code consistensy to the chosen coding style run `npm run prettier-check`.

-To apply the chosen coding style run in the project directory `npm run prettier`.
+To apply the chosen coding style run `npm run prettier`.

-To lint the app run in the project directory `npm run lint`.
+To lint the app run `npm run lint`.

+### Testing

 To test the app run in the project directory `npm run test`.

 ## API Usage

 The server is running at http://localhost:3000.
 When accessing this endpoint, the server responds with status 200 and a message that the server is up and running providing the timestamp that the server started.

 The API is running at http://localhost:3000/api.
 When accessing this endpoint, the server responds with status 200 and a message that the API is listening.

 The images endpoint can be accessed at http://localhost:3000/api/images.

-**_ Query Params _**
+*** Query Params ***

 | key    | description                                                         |
 | ------ | ------------------------------------------------------------------- |